Recycle better, recycle more · UX Case Study

 Definition of the problem

-What is the main need people have that my app can help to solve?
 The findings of the research showed that people who recycle know how to recycle a wide range of waste, but they are confused about how to manage some materials.

-When the confusion is related to the material, people usually look for the recycling symbols that are often printed in the package.
 But even in these cases, they feel confused about the meaning of the symbols and things get more complicated if the package involves different types of materials.

-In most cases, the confusion is not related to the material but to the way it gets recycled.
-This barrier is linked to how the competent authorities manage waste, which differs depending on the location.
 There might be different policies even in the same city, as happens in London: There is no overall blueprint for how waste should be managed and each one of the 38 boroughs in this city has different systems.

 If we find a way to help these people to know where they should put each waste, more waste go to the right bin so more waste get successfully recycled.
 How might we facilitate people who strive for sustainability how to successfully recycle the maximum amount of waste they can?